-Obstruction of Justice Question Still Lingers After Testimony
+Comey Adds Fuel to Obstruction-of-Justice Concerns

 In a written statement read to reporters gathered at the National Press Club, Marc Kasowitz said President Trump “never told Mr. Comey, ‘I need loyalty, I expect loyalty.'”

-That denial essential accuses Comey of lying under other about what transpired at a January dinner at the White House.
+That denial essentially accuses Comey of lying under other about what transpired at a January dinner at the White House.

-Kasowitz, who was hired to serve as Trump’s outside counsel in late May also denied that Trump asked

-Comey to drop an investigation into former national security adviser Michael Flynn during a conversation in the Oval Office in February.
+Kasowitz, who was hired to serve as Trump’s outside counsel in late May also denied that Trump asked Comey to drop an investigation into former national security adviser Michael Flynn during a conversation in the Oval Office in February.

 “Mr. Comey’s testimony also makes clear that the president never sought to impede the investigation into attempted Russian interference in the 2016 election, and in fact, according to Mr. Comey, the president told Mr. Comey ‘it would be good to find out’ in that investigation if there was ‘some’ ‘satellite’ associates of his who did something wrong,'” Kasowitz said.
 “And he – President Trump – did not exclude anyone from that statement.